 - Isolate at home for at least 5 days.

 - Isolation can end after day 5 if symptoms are not present or are resolving and a diagnostic specimen (Antigen Test Preferred) collected on day 5 or later tests negative.

 - If unable to test or choosing not to test, and symptoms are not present or are resolving, isolation can end after day 10.

 - If fever is present, isolation should be continued until fever resolves without fever reducing medication.

 - If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after day 10.

 - It is strongly recommended that persons wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.

-The following two individuals are the school's point people for the Department of Public Health relating to COVID-19 issues:
+The following individual is the school's point person for the Department of Public Health relating to COVID-19 issues: